araobp/virtual-showroom/README.md

 ## Virtual Showroom Concept

-Virtual Showroom is a very cost-effective.
-It only requires a 240-degree panorama screen for VR experiences with naked-eyes.
-I want to realize a **"real"** virtual showroom someday at work, but this project develops a **"virtual"** virtual showroom running on Unity in the form of an AR app or a console app, as my hobby project.
+The Virtual Showroom is highly cost-effective.
+It only requires a 240-degree panoramic screen to provide VR experiences without the need for headsets.
+I aspire to create a "real" virtual showroom at work someday, but for now, this project is focused on developing a "virtual" virtual showroom using Unity, either as an AR app or a console app, as part of my hobby project.

 https://github.com/user-attachments/assets/a55178b7-909f-4702-ad78-8f9438cf234d

-Althugh the video shows Japanese chat, ChatGPT is multilingual.
+Although the video showcases Japanese chat, ChatGPT is multilingual.

 ## Reference Showroom